How to Handle Mold on Your Windows and Sills

 Preventing Mold in Aluminum Window Tracks

-Modern window systems frequently have aluminum tracks that help to slide the glass panes of windows open and shut.
+Modern window systems frequently have aluminum tracks that help the glass panes of windows to slide open and shut.
 However, these tracks can also accumulate dust and moisture more easily and can be difficult to clean manually.
 The accumulated dust and moisture leads to the growth of mold.

 However, these holes can become blocked with dust unless the tracks are cleaned regularly.
-If you find mold in the window tracks, you need to first remove the mold before cleaning the holes and then dust off the tracks.
+If you find mold in the window tracks, you need to first remove the mold before cleaning the holes and dust off the tracks.

-If you see signs of mold, Jenkins Environmental Services can help.
+If you have mold in your home, Jenkins Environmental Services can help.